AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/create-a-new-in-zone-web-campaign.md

    >
    >**What is a Zone ID?**
    >
-   >A Zone ID is where you would like your "In Zone" web campaign to be located onsite.
-To find a "Zone ID", simply go to your website select the area you would like to replace with a web campaign and right-click.
+   >A Zone ID is where you would like your "[!UICONTROL In Zone]" web campaign to be located onsite.
+To find a "[!UICONTROL Zone ID]", simply go to your website select the area you would like to replace with a web campaign and right-click.
 In Chrome, the option is “Inspect Element”, in other browsers it may vary.
    >
    >Then, you want to find the "id" associated with this section of the website, which is highlighted because you are inspecting that element.
 For example, if once you right-click in Chrome the highlighted text says `<div id="featured-slider">` then "featured-slider" is what you should type in the "zone id" section.
 Typically "div id" is used, but any ID can be used as well, such as h1 id, p id, etc.